fdbesanto2/assignment_2020/README.md

 * writeTiff(data):     writes raster data to a geotiff (*data* class needs modifying)
-* writeTiff(filename): reads the geotiff in *filename* to a numpy array with metadata
+* readTiff(filename): reads the geotiff in *filename* to a numpy array with metadata

 Note that geotiffs read the y axis from the top, so be careful when unpacking or packing data, otherwise the z axis will be flipped.